maksimr/performance/README.md

 *Want a definitive list of which CSS properties trigger layout, paint, or composite?* Check out [CSS Triggers](https://csstriggers.com/).

 ## Strategies
 - [PRPL](https://developers.google.com/web/fundamentals/performance/prpl-pattern/)

 ## Tools
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse/)

+## Vocabulary
+- *FOUC* - Flash of Unstyled Content
+- *jank* - is any stuttering, juddering or just plain halting that users see when a site or app isn't keeping up with the refresh rate